 Getting back to the content of the test, I also frequently hear students tell me that they hate science, so the ACT must be too difficult for them.
 Well.
 Good news and bad news.

 The bad news is that, while the SAT does not have an official science section, science is well integrated into the test, so if you hate science, there’s no real avoiding it on either test.
 The good news, however, is that neither the ACT nor the SAT is testing your science skills in the way that, say, your biology teacher is.
 On the ACT, you will be tasked with analyzing charts, following trends, and utilizing your basic scientific reasoning skills.
 Do you remember the scientific method from sixth grade and know how to read a chart?
 Then you should be completely fine on the ACT’s Science section with a bit of help.
 There will be a handful of outside knowledge questions, but even if you don’t know any of those, you can still achieve a strong Science score since every other question can be answered simply by reading a chart, following a trend, or referring back to a passage.

 The other bit of good news is that the SAT’s science, since it’s integrated into the Reading, Math, and English sections, requires no outside knowledge at all.
 So even if you hate science with a burning passion, you can and will pull through, and you are more than capable of learning the strategies to make this topic as pain-free as possible.

-If you have questions about these or any other test-taking tall tales, drop us a line.
+If you have questions about these or any other test-taking tall tales, connect with one of our ACT tutors or our SAT tutors.
 We may not look good in a beret, but we’re more than happy to bust some ACT and SAT myths for you.
 (If you don’t get that reference, look it up—I promise it’s clever.)